 Hidden Beach Resort in Aloguinsan, Cebu

 Looking for a natural white sand beach southwest of Cebu City?
-Want to stay at affordable rooms and cottages with a view of Tañon Strait while touring the town of Aloguinsan?
+Want to stay in affordable rooms and cottages with a view of Tañon Strait while touring the town of Aloguinsan?
 Want to relax and rejuvenate at an eco-friendly resort away from the stress of city life?

 The King of Sinulog is off to Hidden Beach Resort in Aloguinsan, a natural 1-kilometer stretch of fine white sand beach with crystal clear waters facing Negros Island hidden under the edge of a cliff in a remote barangay, located about 59 kilometers southwest of Cebu City.